-If you have recently downloaded a trial software and want to test it for more than the trial period which is normally 30 days, this article is exactly for you.
+If you recently downloaded a trial software and want to test it for more than the trial period, which is normally 30 days, this article is exactly for you.
 This article describes different ways to extend the trial period of trial software.

 Please note that we are suggesting these ways only for people who want to evaluate the software for more than 30 days and then buy the software.
 It is always recommended to buy a software if you like it.
-This will help the developers keep the software up to date.
+This will help developers keep the software up to date.

 The best way to use the software in extended evaluation is to contact the software vendor and ask them for an extended evaluation time.
-They will most probably entertain your request and give you some extended evaluation time.
+They will probably entertain your request and give you some extended evaluation time.

 Reinstall the software/Reset Date and Time

-Use a third party uninstaller
+Use a third-party uninstaller

 Backup and restore registry